Silicon Valley start-up targets atypical market: the elderly

-SAN FRANCISCO Young consumers are often the first audience that technology companies target with new gadgets and mobile apps.
+SAN FRANCISCO, April 2 Young consumers are often the first audience that technology companies target with new gadgets and mobile apps.
 Now a Silicon Valley company, backed by a few big names on the Internet, is aiming at the elderly.

 The Honor online service, which is being unveiled on Thursday, aims to make it easier for older people to get professional in-home care to help with everything from taking a bath to picking up groceries, according to the company.